KEY TAKEAWAYS

 Perhaps one of the most commonly known project management certifications, the Project Management Professional certification, provided by the Project Management Institute (PMI®), sets the standards for project management.
 The PMBOK Guide and Standards contain the essential guidelines and characteristics for project management.
 The PMBOK® Guide is the primary study resource, but you can use any other materials focusing on the PMP® exam.

-Only some people can sit this test.
-The exam consists of 200 multiple-choice questions, and it requires three years of previous working experience as a project manager (or five if you don’t have a four-year degree in project management), at least 4,500 hours of experience working on directing a project (or 7,500 if you don’t have a four-year degree), and 35 hours of formal education on the project management process.
+Not just anybody can sit this test.
+The exam consists of 200 multiple-choice questions, and it requires three years of previous working experience as a project manager (or five if you don’t have a four-year degree in PM), at least 4,500 hours of experience working on directing a project (or 7,500 if you don’t have a four-year degree), and 35 hours of formal education on the project management process.

 If you’re looking for a comprehensive course, the PMP® training offers widely accepted standards that can help you achieve project success.
 Remember that this certificate expires as you must renew it every three years due to the changing nature of project management standards.